 Step 2 snmp-server view name mib-oid {include exclude}

 Configure the view.

 name: Enter a view name with 1 to 16 characters.
 You can create multiple entries with each associated to a MIB object.
 A complete view consists of all MIB objects that have the same view name.

 mib-oid: Enter the MIB object ID with 1 to 61 characters.
-When a MIB Object ID is specified all its child Object IDs are specified.
-For specific ID rules, refer to the device related MIBs.

 include exclude: Specify a view type.
 Include indicates that objects of the view can be managed by the NMS, while exclude indicates that objects of the view cannot be managed by the NMS.

 Step 3 show snmp-server view

 Displays the view table.

 Step 4 end

-Step 4 end Return to Privileged EXEC Mode.
+Return to Privileged EXEC Mode.

-Step 4 Step 5
+Step 5 copy running-config startup-config

+Save the settings in the configuration file.